 With every garden comes a range of pests—some work wonders for your crops, while others make it difficult for plants to reach their full potential.
 One of the more common and plentiful pests you're likely to encounter?
 Ants.
 Wherever there's soil, you're sure to find these tiny critters scurrying about and, at times, making their way into your home.
 They won't eat your plants, but ants can damage your flowers and vegetables in other ways.

 Ant beds are defined as the mound of materials, such as dirt, sand, tiny rocks, or clay, that mark the entrance or exit of an ant colony.
 The process of ants carrying these underground materials outside and placing them near colony openings is what creates their dome-like shape.
 "In excavating their 'beds,' they may disrupt the roots of small plants such as new annuals, seedlings, and such.
 Larger colonies (hence an extensive network of underground tunnels) may dry out the soils near plant root systems, causing some damage," explains Don Gabel, Director of Plant Health at the New York Botanical Garden.

 Related: How to Keep Squirrels Out of Your Garden

-Because older and more established ant colonies cover so much ground, getting rid of them entirely can be a challenge.
-Gabel notes that because tunnels can be extensive, "forcing any substance down this network poses some difficulties, since you can't truly guarantee that the substance will reach as deep into the tunnels as needed.
+Because older and more established ant colonies cover so much ground, getting rid of them entirely can be challenging.
+Gabel notes that because tunnels can be extensive, "Forcing any substance down this network poses some difficulties since you can't truly guarantee that the substance will reach as deep into the tunnels as needed.
 Some remedies are not outright killers but often only provide partial or temporary relief and would have to be applied several times during a season."

 Avoid the Oil and Hot Water Myths